bdnorris/DES-340/lectures/lecture15-specificity.md

 }
 ```

-In this example, we have a starting body rule-set, and a header rule-set.
+In this example, we have a starting body rule-set, and heading rule-set.

 Remember, body is the wrapping tag for all content on the page.
 That means, everything in the page will inherit its style.
 What typeface will the `<h1>` be?
 It will be sans-serif, unless you specify.
 Child tags will always inherit (some) properties from their parents unless they are overwritten.